0xVolt/learn-tensorboard/README.md

 # About the Repository

 A repository to document learning Tensorflow, Google's end-to-end deep learning framework.
+This repository follows along with the **Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning** by **DeepLearning.AI** on Coursera.

 # References